fit-r2lab/r2lab.inria.fr/django/markdown/overview.md

 </div>
 <div class="col-md-8" markdown="1">

-The R2lab platform sits in a shielded anechoic chamber of ≈ 90m<sup>2</sup>.
+The R2lab platform is hosted inside a shielded RF enclosure of ≈ 90 m<sup>2</sup>.
 It hosts thirty-seven ceiling-mounted FIT nodes arranged on a fixed grid and includes:

-- 15 software-defined radios (SDRs): Ettus Research USRP devices (N320, N300, X310, N210, B210, B205mini, USRP1, and USRP2), as well as one LimeSDR.
+* 15 software-defined radios (SDRs): Ettus Research USRP devices (N320, N300, X310, N210, B210, B205mini, USRP1, and USRP2), as well as one LimeSDR.

-- 15 user equipments (UEs): thirteen Quectel-based FR1 UEs, two Quectel-based FR2 UEs, and two commercial 5G smartphones (Google Pixel 7 and Huawei P40).
+* 15 user equipments (UEs): thirteen Quectel-based FR1 UEs, two Quectel-based FR2 UEs, and two commercial 5G smartphones (Google Pixel 7 and Huawei P40).

-- 6 5G radio units (RUs): two AW2S RUs (Jaguar and Panther), two Benetel RAN550 RUs, one Liteon FR2 RU, and one Spear Andrew 32T32R Sub-6 GHz Massive MIMO RU.
+* 6 5G radio units (RUs): two AW2S RUs (Jaguar and Panther), two Benetel RAN550 RUs, one Liteon FR2 RU, and one Spear Andrew 32T32R Sub-6 GHz Massive MIMO RU.

 All these resources can be controlled remotely through a single SSH gateway at `faraday.inria.fr`.
 Users have full control and can run their OS of choice